Nevenall/sufficient-reason/System/Magick.md

 ### Paradox Complication

   Each mage has a complication which represents their personal accumulation of paradox, like a static charge waiting to be discharged.
-Whenever a mage attempts a feat that obviously breaks the paradigm of the concensus reality, but especially when
+You earn Paradox when you attempt vulgar feats and when reality resists your workings.

+  - Vulgar feats, successful or not, setup up your paradox complication.
+Or set it to d4 if you had none.
+  - Resisted feats, set your paradox complication equal to your attempted effect die, or set up your paradox if the effect die was less.
+  - Failing a vulgar feat means you suffer both.

 ### Backlash

+  Accumulated Paradox makes magick more difficult by granting reality an extra die for resisting, but the true danger of Paradox is when it discharges in a backlash that rends at the fabric of a mage's existance.

+  ?
+  when shall a backlash trigger? on gm opportunities? that is unpredictable, maybe that is when you can burn off paradox as an interesting complication.
+Backlash happens when you fail a feat?
+  What other options are there?
+There's randomly whenever the gm decides. represents the
+  ?

 ### Generating Paradox